-Composite decking has become super popular with homeowners in Canada because it’s durable, low-maintenance, and looks great.
+Composite decking has become super popular with homeowners in Canada because it’s durable, low maintenance, looks great, and provides a flat-level surface.
 But just like any outdoor surface, it still needs regular cleaning to keep it looking its best and lasting longer.
 In this guide, we’ll walk you through how to clean your composite deck, the best cleaning methods, and some handy tips to make sure your deck stays in top shape all year round.

 Why Regular Cleaning is Essential for Composite Decking

 Composite decking is built to resist weathering, stains, and mold, but that doesn’t mean it’s totally maintenance-free.
-Over time, dirt, grime, and organic debris can build up, causing discoloration or even damage if left unchecked.
+Over time, dirt, grime, and organic debris can build up, causing discolouration or even damage if left unchecked.
+Neglecting your composite decking can lead to the growth of algae, which usually occurs due to a mix of moisture, warmth, and limited sunlight.
 Regular cleaning helps:

 - Keep your deck looking fresh